shelbygreen/everylot/README.md

 You'll need a CSV file of the lots.
 For @everylotintlh, I exported the "Download Certified Tax Roll Data" [CSV](https://www.leonpa.org/_dnn/Downloads/Downloads-Page) from Leon County's [Property Appraiser site](https://www.leonpa.org/_dnn/) and cleaned it up, as shown in the import.py file.

-Here are the fields that were used in the bot:
+Here are the fields that were used by the bot:
 * tweeted - to track amount of times the lot was tweeted
 * address - for google street view lookups
 * street - for composing tweets

 ### A place for your bot to live

-You could use a virtual server hosted at a vendor like Amazon AWS or GCP, or space on a web server.
+You could use a virtual server hosted at a vendor like Amazon AWS or GCP.
 I used a GCP Virtual Machine and followed this [tutorial](https://www.youtube.com/watch?v=2d5LzJNj46w) to set it up.

 ### Usage
-Once you've created lots.csv -- a clean CSV of the lots (with a 'street', 'address' and 'tweeted' column) -- and configured your virtual environment to house your Twitter/Google credentials in the setup.py file, you're ready to go.
+Once you've created lots.csv -- a clean CSV of the lots (with a 'street', 'address' and 'tweeted' column) -- and configured your virtual environment or YAML file (this is what I used) to house your Twitter/Google credentials in the setup.py file, you're ready to go.

 Run:
-'python3 setup.py' in the command line.
+'python3 bot.py' in the command line.
 It will post 1 lot every 30 minutes until it runs out of lots.